garrettr/securedrop/docs/develop.md

 # Overview

-There are 5 predefined VMs in the vagrantfile: development, debs, staging, app and mon
+There are 4 predefined VM configurations in the vagrantfile: development, debs, staging, app and mon

 * **development**: for working on the application code
     * Source Interface: localhost:8080